Table of contents

 This image shows the DPDPA workflow evidence chain

-DPDPA Rules Status Buyers Should Use While Comparing Tools
+DPDPA Rules Status You Should Use While Comparing Tools

 The current official Rules matter because they change tool selection from generic privacy management to operating workflow.